What is a Silk?

-It can mean different things.
-For instance, the long thin fibers that are seen on corn cobs is called silk, but this is not the kind of silk we are discussing.
+- It can mean different things.
+For instance, the long thin fibers that are seen on corn cobs are called silk, but this is not the kind of silk we are discussing.
 In other words, it is a plant fiber not made by animals or insects.
 It is something that is luxurious and affordable for just about any budget range.

-It is probably the finest of all-natural fibers and also one of the strongest.
+- It is probably the finest of all-natural fibers and also one of the strongest.
 It has been said that some silks have a stronger tensile or weight-bearing strength than steel.
 Regularly used to make garments, home accessories, furnishings, tapestries, and rugs despite its high cost.

-When we think of what is silk, we may naturally assume that like most woven fabrics, it is plant-based and can, therefore, be considered a vegan source.
+- When we think of what is a silk, we may naturally assume that like most woven fabrics, it is plant-based and can, therefore, be considered a vegan source.
 It is not.
 Rather, it is an animal product, much like a honeycomb, which honeybees make from fatty substances from their own body.
-The comparison of the two will give you a better idea of what is silk when you think of what its source is.
+The comparison of the two will give you a better idea of what is a silk when you think of what its source is.

-When you think of it, you may naturally think of its sheets and pillowcases or shams.
+- When you think of it, you may naturally think of its sheets and pillowcases or pillow shams.
 That is not unusual since many of the finest sheets made are made from these fibers.
 Silk, despite its seemingly delicate and light feel, is actually very strong, holds dye well, and stands up to wear and tear.
 It is, however, expensive.

-Today, you can find it mixed with other materials, such as cotton, nylon and even polyester, which has the advantage of lower the cost, while keeping the strong points of the two or more fibers which are woven together.
+- Today, you can find it mixed with other materials, such as cotton, nylon, and even polyester, which has the advantage of lower the cost, while keeping the strong points of the two or more fibers which are woven together.

-If you still find it blends a bit rough on the wallet, instead of going for a full set of the sheets or bedspread, why not look for accent pillows, draperies or other smaller pieces that will add color and pizazz to the room you wish to decorate.
+- If you still find it blends a bit rough on the wallet, instead of going for a full set of the sheets or bedspread, why not look for accent pillows, draperies, or other smaller pieces that will add color and pizazz to the room you wish to decorate.
 You can still have the texture and feel of it in the area but without the high cost.